ondrejsevcik/knowledge-base/vim.md

   - `:r !ls` - reads the output of the dir command and puts it below the cursor position.
 - `R` - replace mode.
 Like insert mode but deletes existing characters
 - When typing a  `:` command, press `Ctrl-d` to see possible completions.
 Press `<TAB>` to use one completion.
+- `q/` - opens a command window with history of searches
+- `q:` - opens a command window with history of Ex commands

 #### Copy & move